Axway/amplify-central/content/en/docs/manage_marketplace/publish_to_marketplace.md

 weight: 10
 ---

-To make a product available for consumption by subscribers, a set of business capabilities is published into the Marketplace, which is the storefront into all products exposed for discovery and consumption by internal and / or external consumers.
+This topic how to make a product available for consumption by subscribers.
+A set of business capabilities is published into the Marketplace, which is the storefront into all products exposed for discovery and consumption by internal and / or external consumers.

 ## Before you start